mesosphere/d2iq-engineering-blog/content/posts/service-account-tokens-in-k8s-1.24/index.md

 Even with time-bound tokens being mounted into pods via volume projection, every service account also had a non-expiring token generated into a secret by the token controller.
 These tokens generally would not be used when running pods thanks to the default projected volume token, so the service account token secret would rarely be used.
-In Kubernetes v1.24, a small but potentially very important feature was enabled by default: `LegacyServiceAccountTokenNoAutoGeneration` (interestingly this never went through an alpha stage btw, presumably because the risk of a negative impact was deemed negligible).
+In Kubernetes v1.24, a small but potentially very important feature was enabled by default: `LegacyServiceAccountTokenNoAutoGeneration`.
+Interestingly, this feature never went through an alpha stage, presumably because the risk of a negative impact was deemed negligible).
 With this feature now enabled, non-expiring service account tokens are no longer implicitly generated for every service account.

 Let's take a look at the difference between Kubernetes v1.23 and v1.24.
 First in v1.24: